ARMmbed/BLEIntros/AdvSamples/InputButton.md

 		/* set the interval at which advertisements are sent out; this has
  		* an implication power consumption--radio activity being a
  		* biggest draw on average power.
 The other software controllable
- 		* parameter which influences power is the radio's TX power
+ 		* parameter which influences power is the TX power of the radio
- 		* level--there's an API to adjust that. */
+ 		* level--there is an API to adjust that. */

 		ble.setAdvertisingInterval(Gap::MSEC_TO_ADVERTISEMENT_DURATION_UNITS(1000)); /* 1000ms. */

-		/* we're finally good to go with advertisements. */ ble.startAdvertising();
+		/* we are finally good to go with advertisements. */ ble.startAdvertising();

 		while (true) {